aflahahamed/Twitter-scarper/README.md

 Take the required parameters having specific data types which we can use and tabulate the data.

 # Application
-This approach can be used to scrape Data regarding a ceratain product.
+This approach can be used to scrape Data regarding a certain product.
 The data can be used for sentiment analysis by plotting key words in a visualizing library to know customer feedback.
 NLP techniques can be implemented on the data and used for further analysis.